MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/install-microsoft-biztalk-adapter-for-sql-server-2013-r2-and-2013.md

 ---
+description: "Learn more about: Install Microsoft BizTalk Adapter for SQL Server - 2013 R2 and 2013"
 title: "Install Microsoft BizTalk Adapter for SQL Server - 2013 R2 and 2013 | Microsoft Docs"
 ms.custom: ""
 ms.date: "06/08/2017"